 As mentioned, the goal here is to place important content primarily on your website and then link back to it from social media.
 Essentially, once you’ve created the page containing your content all you do is copy and paste the link for that page into your Facebook account and you’ve solved two big problems at once — storing your important content on your website AND using Facebook’s social environment to amplify your website content.

-Video content is free with a Gmail account
+Video content is FREE with a Gmail account

 Uploading your church videos to YouTube is significantly more beneficial than placing them on Facebook, and it’s as easy as signing your church up for a Gmail account.

 Once you’ve created and activated your church’s Gmail account (which can also be used with your Google Business listing account, and vice versa, but that’s another article), you just need to visit YouTube and you’ll see the upload arrow (circled above) where you can publish your videos.
+(For a detailed explanation of how to upload church videos to YouTube, see my detailed post here.)

 When you first upload your video, you’ll see the link beside your video along the left.
 After you’ve uploaded a video — maybe you’re playing it back at a later time and you just want to share it again — you can find this link anytime just by simply clicking on the share arrow (see below), and copying it from there.
 Now this is a link you can share on Facebook, etc.!